dseemakurty/dseemakurty.github.io/_posts/2023-12-25-post-financialOS.md

 Lastly there are no minimums or any fees to worry about and can dramatically eliminate vendors.

 **Banks are not necessarily better**
-Fintechs now offer more than $250k FDIC by distributing your funds across multiple accounts.
-FDIC is valuable because banks invest your money out, however Fintechs that use MMF's are even safer.
-Money Market Funds have to buy safer assets and maintain higher liquidity and don't give out consumer loans.
-Storing your money in MMFs also means faster response time to increases in interest rates.
+After the SVB debacle in 2023, fintechs now offer more than $250k FDIC by automatically distributing your funds across multiple accounts.
+FDIC insurance is valuable only because banks invest your money out, and can over-leverage themselves.
+Fintechs often store deposits in Money Market Funds because they aren't in the lending business.
+MMF's are safer than bank deposits because they have to buy safer assets (ie. treasuries) and maintain higher liquidity ratios.
+They arent allowed to give out consumer loans and, by nature, respond much faster to changes in real interest rates.

 ## Spend Management Strategy
 **Credit cards:**
-There are tons of websites to compare them, but really the tenets are simple.
+There are tons of websites to compare offerings, but really the tenets are simple.
-1. You should be getting ~2% back on a majority of your spend.
+1. You should be averaging 2% back on a majority of your spend.
 Most cards use categories to confuse you.
-The only category to optimize for is Travel (if you play to travel significantly).
+The only category to optimize for is Travel (if you plan to travel significantly).
 2. Pick a card that has a good data-sharing API if you want to leverage other services to manage your spend.
+Looking at you Apple Card.

 Cards with annual fees are luxury purchases.
-Its a tall order to recover even a \$200 fee with points.
+It is a tall order to recover even a \$200 fee via points.
 An extra 1% means you have to spend \$20k to break even.
 So run the numbers before being tempted.

+Certain features like travel insurance, car rental primary insurance, and purchase protections are worth consideration.
+Pay off your balance every month.
+If you get an 0% APR card, remember that racking up credit utilization will temporarily drop your FICO score, but once you clear the liability, your score will likely improve.

 **Categorization:**
-I use Monarch Money to bucket all my expenses.
-While most credit cards categorize spending into standard types, I prefer categorizing based on the "intent" of the expenditure.
-For example, an uber to work is different than an uber to dinner or an uber to pickup my friends.
+I use Monarch Money to bucket all my transactions.
+While most credit cards categorize spending into standard types, I prefer categorizing based on the "intent" of the expense.
+For example, an Uber to work is different than an Uber to dinner.
+Amazon for groceries is different than Amazon for black-friday.

 My categories are simple:
 1. Life Admin: Miscellaneous but necessary expenses & bills.
 These are unavoidable and part of routine life management.
 2. Home: Costs associated with maintaining a healthy home life, including groceries.
 No regrets here.
 3. Adventure: Discretionary expenses for enjoyment and leisure activities.
-4. Items: Expenditures on physical goods that depreciate over time, such as clothing and furniture.
+4. Items: Expenditures on depreciating physical goods, such as clothing and furniture.
 5. Gifts: Spending on others, encompassing all forms of gifts.
 6. Time: Subscription services that help me enjoy my time.
 7. Vacation: Holiday expenses which should not impact other monthly financial metrics.

 I find this form of spend tracking easier to maintain as it differentiates essential expenses from discretionary spend.

-Bucketing your expenses does not have to be to controls your expenses.
-Forcing yourself to spend in certain categories can be a positive experience (for example a health and fitness bucket).
+Bucketing your expenses does not mean you have to "live on a budget".
+Buckets can also force you to spend on categories that are being under-invested (ex: a health and fitness bucket).

-## Why I choose Fidelity
+## Why I chose Fidelity

 **Pros:**
 * Simple recurring investments to DCA even to a daily level
-* Fractional buys of all ETFs - allows you to focus on the dollars going into the market instead of the quantity of shares[^5].
+* Fractional buys of all ETFs and stocks - allows you to focus on the dollars going into the market instead of rounding to whole shares[^5].
-* Faster liquidity - ACH transfers are ready to invest
+* Faster liquidity - ACH transfers are ready to invest even before they settle
 * Sweep to 5% on brokerage and retirement accounts, 2.5% on checking account
-* Automatically overdraft from sweep account
+* Automatically over-draft from sweep account to checking account
 * Good API level data sharing and standard 2FA security
+* Amazing customer service.
+Free financial consultants who actually spend time with you.
+* Free net-worth, retirement planning, asset allocation, and basic spend software baked in.

-[^5]: Shares will round down to the closes 0.001 share for the dollars invested
+[^5]: Note: shares will round down to the closes 0.001 share for the dollars invested so this can lead to a miniscule amount of under-buying per transaction.

 **Improvements:**
 * Their credit card product has strong rewards with 2% flat on all categories, but their partner bank Elan may need to improve their of customer service.
-* Their app is solid, but shows your your entire portfolio without offering a primary view of just your cash/checking account.
+* Their app is solid, but shows your entire portfolio without offering a primary view of just your cash/checking account.
+* Their website design is stuck between their old design and new design on different pages.

 ---